 That is all the time we have for sharing.
 If you didn’t get a chance to share or are feeling triggered please stay for fellowship after the meeting.
 Anyone willing to receive program calls, please leave your number in the chat box.

 Now it is time to honor the Seventh Tradition which states that “every group ought to be fully self-supporting, declining outside contributions.”
-It is the group conscience of this meeting to make Seventh Tradition donations directly to the COSA ZOOM ROOM INTERGROUP, which in turn donates to COSA as a whole.
+It is the group conscience of this meeting to make Seventh Tradition donations directly to the COSA ZOOM ROOM INTERGROUP, which in turn donates to COSA as a whole

-Our Group Conscience or Business Meeting is held the fourth Tuesday of each month, for the last 15 minutes of our regular meeting.
+Our Group Conscience or Business Meeting is held the third Tuesday of each month, for the last 15 minutes of our regular meeting.
 All COSA members are welcome to attend.
 If you have anything you want to put on the agenda for the next business meeting, please speak with me after the meeting.

-Will those who wish join me in saying I Put My Hand in Yours?
+I Put My Hand in Yours

 I put my hand in yours, and together we can do what we could never do alone.
 No longer is there a sense of hopelessness, no longer must we each depend upon our own unsteady willpower.
 We are all together now, reaching out our hands for power and strength greater than ours, and as we join hands, we find love and understanding beyond our wildest dreams.